 WYBOT S2 Solar

-- Floating solar dock tops the battery up between cleans — genuinely set-and-forget.
+- Floating solar dock tops the battery up between cleans — but PCWorld's independent test measured ~2.5 days to fully recharge from solar alone.

-- Up to ~3.5 hours of runtime per charge, enough for a big pool in one go.
+- 2.5+ hours of runtime per charge, enough for a big pool in one go.

 - Climbs walls and scrubs the waterline with app-driven smart mapping.